IIInitiationnn/BloodEmporium/README.md

 ## Features
 - Allows user to configure which unlockables are preferred or undesirable.
-- Three modes:
+- Two modes:
-    - naive: select randomly
-    - aware: select according to preference
     - single-claim: select one at a time
     - multi-claim: can select multiple along a path at once to save time
 - Two speeds: slow (accurate) and fast.
 - Bloodpoint spend limit / prestige level limit.
 - Automatic termination upon bloodpoint depletion.